Key Aspects of @Controller

 - Methods within the class marked with

-, etc., to map specific HTTP request paths to those methods.
-For example, a method annotated with@GetMapping("/home")
+@Controllercan use mapping annotations, such as@GetMapping,@PostMapping,@RequestMapping, etc., to map specific HTTP request paths to those methods.
+For example, a method annotated with@GetMapping("/home")will handle GET requests to the/homeURL.

 - Methods within the class marked with